brandonchinn178/mergit/deploy/README.md

 ## Update

+The `github-app.pem` private key and the `terraform.tfvars` values should be in LastPass under "LY Merge Bot".

 1. Ensure that `artifacts/github-app.pem` still exists
 1. Put the new `merge-bot` binary in `artifacts/`
 1. `terraform taint aws_instance.merge_bot`